CHAMINADE UNIVERSITY OF HONOLULU

 Chaminade University offers its students an education in a collaborative learning environment that prepares them for life, service and successful careers.
 Guided by its Catholic, Marianist and liberal arts educational traditions, Chaminade encourages the development of moral character, personal competencies, and a commitment to build a just and peaceful society.
 The University offers both the civic and church communities of the Pacific region its academic and intellectual resources in the pursuit of common aims.

-Position Information Title: Assistant/Associate/Professor of Chemistry
+Position Information Title: Assistant Professor of Forensic Sciences

-Department: School of Natural Sciences and Mathematics
+Department: School of Natural Sciences and Math

 Physical Requirements Duties involve light work in an office and community setting and requires a minimum of physical effort with intermittent sitting, standing, climbing stairs, and walking inclines.
 Must be able to lift 20 pounds, walk the campus with ease, and have excellent motor skills.
 Must have finger dexterity.
 Must be able to communicate information and ideas so that others will understand.